Course fees are charged at one of four rates depending on your fee status. These rates are: Home, EU, Islands and Overseas.

 UK referendum on its membership of the European Union

-It is also possible that your fee status assessment could be impacted as a result of legislative changes following the UK referendum on its membership of the European Union.
-Current information on the impact of the result of the referendum on student fees is available on the Oxford Students website.
+It is also possible that your fee status assessment could be impacted as a result of legislative changes, in light of UK plans to leave European Union membership.
+Current information on the impact of the UK’s plans to leave the European Union on student fees is available on the the Oxford Students website.

 I am a dual UK/Canadian national, but I've never lived in the UK or EEA.
 Can I pay fees at the Home/EU rate?